 At a Glance

-At a glance, paying off debt first makes a lot of sense.
-However, that approach doesn’t address the common cause of debt: unexpected emergencies.
-Learn how a blended approach can help you pay down debt responsibly without sacrificing future savings.
+Are you wondering, “should I save or pay off debt?”
+At a glance, paying off debt first makes a lot of sense, but it’s worth a second take.
+That approach doesn’t address the common cause of debt: unexpected emergencies.
+Learn how a blended approach, not either save money or pay off debt, can help you pay down debt responsibly without sacrificing future savings.

 Understanding the balance: